soggybag/ios-ui-design/04-initializers/README.md

 This will require some work the challenges here will start by builing views that draw your interface elements.

+- Recreate three of the previous example using a UIView subclass
+    - Give each an initializer that allow features to be set as parameters of the initializer.
+    - Set up each class so that it can be initialized via Storyboard with sensible default parameters.
-Choose three of the following and design them with Sketch
+- Choose three of the following and design them with Sketch
     - Bargraph
     - Counter
     - Progress bar
     - Progress spinner
     - Thermometer style graph
     - Redesign the Segemented controller
     - Custom button
     - Custom slider
     - Custom app navbar
     - Custom check box
     - Custom Switch
+- Using your designs create the three classes that draw each of the UI elements you desinged.
+    - Don't worry about functionality yet we'll work on that later.